On the symplectic cohomology of log Calabi-Yau surfaces: The differential on symplectic cohomology

 Recalling section \ref{sec:reeb-vf}, we have that the Reeb vector field $R$ is vertical with respect to the torus fibration, and it is locally torus symmetric.
 Thus the Reeb flow translates each torus by some amount.
 If $R = R_1\partial_{\theta_1} + R_2\partial_{\theta_2}$ is the Reeb vector field and $\alpha = f(s)\,d\theta_1+ g(s)\,d\theta_2$ is the contact form, recall that $f'R_1+ g'R_2 = 0$ determines the direction of the Reeb field.
 Thus the torus $\pi^{-1}(s)$ is periodic whenever

-is a rational subspace.
-Each such periodic torus leads to a $T^2$ of simple (not multiply covered) Reeb orbits, and an $\N^\times \times T^2$ family of periodic Reeb orbits, where $\N^\times$ keeps track of multiplicity.
+is a rational subspace, meaning that it contains an integral vector.
+An equivalent condition for the torus $\pi^{-1}(s)$ to be periodic is that $R_1(s)$ and $R_2(s)$ satisfy a linear equation with rational coefficients.
+Each such periodic torus leads to a $T^2$ of simple (not multiply covered) Reeb orbits, and an $\N^+ \times T^2$ family of periodic Reeb orbits, where $\N^+$ keeps track of multiplicity.